-2021 Tax Law Updates
+2020 Tax Law Updates

-The Tax Cuts and Jobs Act (TCJA), which was passed into law a little approximately two years ago went into effect starting January 2018.
-With these sweeping changes, most every taxpayer has been impacted by the new tax law in some way.
-See below the "Key TCJA Changes" impacting most taxpayers.
+The TCJA, which was passed into law a little over a year ago, went into effect impacting tax law changes starting in 2018.
+With these sweeping changes, most every taxpayer was impacted by the new tax law in some way.
+See below some of the "Key TCJA Changes" impacting most taxpayers.

 In addition to lowering the tax rates, some of the changes in the law that affect you and your family include increasing the standard deduction, suspending personal exemptions, increasing the child tax credit, and limiting or discontinuing certain deductions.
 Most of the changes in this legislation took effect in 2018 for federal tax returns filed in 2019.
 These changes remain into effect until December 31, 2025.

 - For 2020, there remains 7 tax brackets with new individual tax rates of 10%, 12%, 22%, 24%, 32%, 35% and 37%.